Tree Spurge, Woody Spurge

 Two large Euphorbia dendroides plots should

-visitors.
+be fenced, signposted ad closed to visitors.
 The two plots should be monitored to determine the maximum visitor pressure that will allow the

-E. dendroides grows to
+community in which E. dendroides grows to

-remain stable and viable
+remain stable and viable.

 Euphorbia dendroides is relatively

-along the Mediterranean coast and grows in the Canary Islands
+common along the Mediterranean coast and grows in the Canary Islands

-.
+as well.
 It can be found

-n all the countries of the Maghreb and Libya, and from Spain (including the Balearic Islands) to the Balkans.
+in all the countries of the Maghreb and Libya, and from Spain (including the Balearic Islands) to the Balkans.
 Has been recorded from Egypt, but is absent in Lebanon and Syria.
 It grows on rocky

-is affected by humidity and sea spray.
+slopes facing the sea and is affected by humidity and sea spray.
 In the Aegean Sea and the Turkish coast, it creates a vegetation belt that

 dominates the rocky spray zone.